zhouhufeng/FAVORannotator/README.md

 The following steps have been written for several primary scenarios in order to best account for all possibilities.
 Taking the widely used operating system (ubuntu) on cluster/cloud VM as an example.

-### How to install FAVORannotator (On Linux)
-3. Install the required software
-4. Ubuntu: ```$ sudo apt install postgresql postgresql-contrib```
+1. Install the required software on Ubuntu: ```$ sudo apt install postgresql postgresql-contrib```
-5. Start and run PostgreSQL:
+2. Start and run PostgreSQL:
  - ```$ sudo -i -u postgres ```
  - ```$ psql```

-6. [Optional] If you want to install the huge database to external storage (Edit the configuration file).
+3. [Optional] If you want to install the huge database to external storage (Edit the configuration file).

 -	The file is located at ```/etc/postgresql/12/main/postgresql.conf```
 -	Change the line in file “postgresql.conf”, data_directory = 'new directory of external storage'